TUD-RST/examgenerator/README.md

     "variant_name": "Math1",            ← Short handle displayed in the file names "semester": "WS 2022/23",           ← Current semester
-    "copies": 1                         ← No parameterization used, no student specific copies needed "group_pairs": 2,                   ← Let's choose our maximum amount of possible groups
+    "copies": 1                         ← No parameterization used, no student specific copies needed "number_of_groups": 2,              ← Let's choose our maximum amount of possible groups
     "page_format_exam": "A4",           ← Students will get their exams printed out in A4 format
     "page_format_solution": "A5",       ← Solution will be printed in A5 format